Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 The Four HDB Schemes Open to SPRs

-HDB resale eligibility is scheme-based.
+HDB resale eligibility runs on schemes.
 Four routes are realistic for an SPR.
-Pick the one that matches household composition; the rest follow.
+Find the one that matches your household, and most of the other rules fall into place.

 SchemeWho QualifiesMin SPR TenureMin Age